Electric-charge-dependent directed flow splitting of produced quarks in Au+Au collisions

 The charged spectators also exert a Coulomb force on the charged constituents.
 Meanwhile, the collision zone expands in the longitudinal (beam) direction, which is on average perpendicular to the magnetic field.
-The Lorentz force moves the particles of the collision zone in opposite directions, depending on their electric charges; this motion is perpendicular to both the longitudinal velocity and the magnetic field, analogous to the Hall effect~\cite{Gursoy:2018yai,Gursoy:2014aka}.
-The combination of Faraday, Coulomb and Hall effects may influence $v_1$ of the emitted particles~\cite{Gursoy:2018yai,Gursoy:2014aka,Dubla:2020bdz}.
+The Lorentz force acts perpendicular to both the longitudinal velocity and the magnetic field, analogous to the Hall effect~\cite{Gursoy:2018yai,Gursoy:2014aka}.
+The combination of Faraday, Coulomb and Hall effect may influence $v_1$ of the emitted particles~\cite{Gursoy:2018yai,Gursoy:2014aka,Dubla:2020bdz}.